inlab-geo/espresso/docs/source/contributor_guide/new_contrib.rst

 #.
 Once your pull request is submitted, some automatic checks will be triggered.
 Rest
    assured - we will review your contribution, comment if necessary, and proceed to merge your contribution into our main repository when everything's ready.

 #.
+After your contribution is merged to the main branch, you can request another change
+   with the same workflow anytime you want.
+Just keep your own fork, edit, commit and push to your own fork, and raise a pull request from there.

+#.
 Thanks again, for your contribution to open source 🌟